Holographic two-point functions of heavy operators revisited: Introduction

-The outline of the paper is as follows: In Section \ref{sec-GG} we show that the D3-brane action for the giant gravitons and dual giant gravitons should contain additional boundary terms that make the variational problem well-defined and which arise naturally from the path-integral.
-We show that the on-shell value of the corrected action reproduces the standard behavior of the two-point function, and the whole contribution comes from this boundary terms.
+The outline of this paper is as follows: In Section \ref{sec-GG} we show that the D3-brane action for the giant gravitons and dual giant gravitons should contain additional boundary terms that make the variational problem well-defined and which arise naturally from the path-integral.
+We show that the on-shell value of the corrected action reproduces the standard behavior of the two-point function, and the whole contribution comes from these boundary terms.
+We also comment on why these boundary terms are necessary for the three-point functions and calculate the coordinate dependence of the extremal three-point function.
 Then, in Section \ref{sec-LLM} we calculate the two-point function for operators with $\Delta \sim N^2$ by evaluating the Type IIB pseudo-action in the LLM background.
 We show that in complete analogy with the giant graviton case, the bulk action vanishes on-shell and the two-point function behavior comes from the Gibbons-Hawking-York boundary term.
 Appendix \ref{app-GG} contains review of the arguments in the literature about the giant graviton two-point function, and we explain where these arguments break down.
-Appendix \ref{app_asymptotic-expansions} contains some details of the asymptotic expansion of the LLM metric near the boundary.
+Appendix \ref{app-gg-eom-poincare} contains some technical details about motion of giant gravitons in Poincar\'e coordinates.
+Appendix \ref{app_asymptotic-expansions} contains the details of the asymptotic expansion of the LLM metric near the boundary.
+Finally, in Appendix \ref{app-thin-ring} we demonstrate that the (dual) giant graviton two-point functions can equally be calculated using LLM geometries with thin ring distributions.